Oakland's QBs: A work in progress

-Still, the Oakland Raiders coach is not in a hurry to see it play out.
+Still, the Oakland Raiders’ head coach is not in a hurry to see it play out.

 “We haven’t really even had a full practice,” Allen said.
-“We have three-plus months 'til the season starts.
+“We have three-plus months till the season starts.
 All the guys have a lot to work to do.
 But we have time.
-I don’t have to make any decisions until we have a game; that’s a ways off. ...
+I don’t have to make any decisions until we have a game that’s a ways off ...
 Overall, I like where we are as a group and I really have no worries about the quarterback position.”

-Ever since the Raiders took Arkansas’ Tyler Wilson in the fourth round of the April draft, there has been chatter that presumed starter Matt Flynn is in danger of losing his job to a rookie named Wilson for the second straight year.
-Flynn, who turns 28 on June 20 but has started just two NFL games, was set to be the starter in Seattle last year.
-But he was beaten out by Russell Wilson, who turned out to be a dynamic rookie.
+Ever since the Raiders took Arkansas’ Tyler Wilson in the fourth round of the April draft, there has been chatter that presumed Oakland quarterback Matt Flynn is in danger of losing his job to a rookie named Wilson for the second straight year.
+Flynn, who turns 28 on June 20 but has started just two NFL games as a backup in Green Bay, was set to be the starter in Seattle last year.
+But he was beaten out by rookie Russell Wilson, who turned out to be a dynamic rookie.

 Yet the tone of the situation changed when Tyler Wilson came into the picture and reports were that he was performing well early in OTA sessions.
 Allen and McKenzie have been playing it close to the vest, saying there will be competition and making comments that Flynn is the “presumed starter.”

 I get the sense the team expects Flynn to win the job in part because Wilson and Terrelle Pryor are green and not ready.

 Kirby Lee/USA TODAY SportsRookie quarterback Tyler Wilson out of Arkansas has impressed the Raiders early on.

 Everything is up for discussion, though.
 If Flynn is awful in the preseason and Wilson or Pryor is fantastic, a Seattle-like situation could happen.
 But it is unexpected.